All Episodes

 She has very strong language in there.

-The fact that uh they use one grand jury, not the one in Florida that ended up indicting, could that be a possible dismissal?
+The fact that they used one grand jury, not the one in Florida that ended up indicting, could that be a possible dismissal?

-Uh it'll be an issue to be raised, but almost all grand jury misconduct, you know, it's very difficult to challenge almost all of it now after Supreme Court case in Nova Scotia Bank.
+But almost all grand jury misconduct, you know, it's very difficult to challenge almost all of it now after a Supreme Court case, Nova Scotia Bank.

 They should raise it.